Psychogenic pain

-Psychogenic pain is physical pain that is caused, increased, or prolonged by mental, emotional, or behavioral factors, without evidence of physical injury or illness.
+Psychogenic pain is an outdated term for physical pain that was believed to be caused, increased, or prolonged by mental, emotional, or behavioral factors, without evidence of physical injury or illness.

-Headache, back pain, or stomach pain are some of the most common types of psychogenic pain.
-It is commonly accompanied by social rejection, broken heart, grief, lovesickness, regret, or other such emotional events.
-This pain can also be caused by psychological disorders such as anxiety and depression, which can affect the onset and severity of pain experienced.
+Headache, back pain, or stomach pain were some of the most common types of pain that attracted the label “psychogenic”.

+The term ‘psychogenic’ is widely considered to over-psychologise a person’s pain experience as it excludes key physical changes in the nervous system that have been found to occur in chronic pain conditions but are not visible on a scan or blood test.
+Such changes include increased excitability and synaptic efficacy of neurons in central nociceptive pathways (see nociplastic pain).
+Both physical and psychological factors can contribute to these changes in the nervous system.
+As such, a modern understanding of pain doesn’t label pain exclusively as physical or psychological, but utilises a biopsychosocial framework to understand the initiating and maintaining mechanisms of pain.

 The International Association for the Study of Pain (IASP) defines pain as "an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage."
 This definition was revised for the first time since 1979 in 2020, and was officially published in the ICD-11.
 The IASP broadens this definition to include psychogenic pain with the following points: